 - Employ a leverage of up to on copper

-- Manual, semi or fully automatic trading available
+- Meta trader 4 for manual, semi or fully automatic trading available

-- Live customer service in 14 languages, 24/5 with dedicated account managers
+- Outstanding multi-lingual customer service with dedicated account managers

 - Trade around the globe with your mobile phone, tablet or web trading